deeplearningvt/deeplearningvt.github.io/README.md

-# deeplearningvt.github.io
+# Neural Networks and Deep Learning Group at Virginia Tech
-Neural Networks and Deep Learning Group at Virginia Tech
+This is a repo for students and faculty interested in Deep Learning and Neural Networks to collaborate.